 • Progress notes contain all required documentation elements

-• Documented services comply with ABS approved CPT codes
+• Documented services comply with ABS-approved CPT codes

 • Any exclusions were present during session